 Moving Holidays in South Korea

-On these 3 days lasting celebrations mainly the older family members and also already deceased ancestors are celebrated and honoured.
-Usually this is done in the house of the head of the family, usually the grandparents.
-It is accompanied by traffic jams throughout the country when whole families travel to the provinces.
+On these three days, mainly the older family members, though also already deceased ancestors, are celebrated and honored.
+This is usually done in the house of the head of the family, most often the grandparents.
+It is accompanied by traffic jams throughout the country when entire families travel to the provinces.